quinnlanconnorsmith/BMWS-website/content/_index.md

   - block: about.avatar
     id: about
     content:
-      username: aaron
+      username: zach
       text:
   - block: about.avatar
     id: about
     content:
-      username: greg
+      username: aaron
       text:
   - block: about.avatar
     id: about
     content:
-      username: zach
-      text:
-  - block: about.avatar
-    id: about
-    content:
-      # Choose a user profile to display (a folder name within `content/authors/`)
-      username: test_person
+      username: greg
-      # Override your bio text from `authors/admin/_index.md`?
       text:
     design:
       rows: '0.5'